 New Programming Language Makes Image Processing Faster2012.08.03 08:38 by Daniela

-Keywords: Halide, MIT
+Tags: Halide, MIT

 Researchers at MIT's Computer Science and Artificial Intelligence Laboratory (CSAIL) have written a new programming language called "Halide."
 The language is intended for optimizing image-processing algorithms.

 In tests, the MIT researchers used Halide to rewrite several common image-processing algorithms whose performance had already been optimized by seasoned programmers.
 The Halide versions were typically about one- third as long but offered significant performance gains — two-, three-, or even six-fold speedups.
 In one instance, the Halide program was actually longer than the original — but the speedup was 70-fold.